 About Homemade Watermelon Juice

 I like to start my mornings with a tall glass of juice made using fresh fruits, veggies, and no added sugar, and this delicious and refreshing Fresh Homemade Watermelon Juice is my current favorite.

-These days with watermelons available almost round the year, I have this juice for breakfast on most days along with this yummy watermelon smoothie that I just started making.
+These days with watermelons available almost around the year, I have this juice for breakfast most days, along with this yummy watermelon smoothie that I just started making.

 Health Benefits Of Watermelon Juice

-Now that you are convinced about the super easy process of making this juice, let me make you a fan by telling you about the multiple benefits this juice has.
+Now that you are convinced about the super easy process of making this juice let me make you a fan by telling you about the multiple benefits this juice has.

 It also helps to burn calories as it is rich in amino acids, making it great for weight loss.

 It also contains loads of fiber, which encourages a healthy digestive system.

 Watermelon contains antioxidants and Vit C, which helps your skin glow.
 It also has Vitamin A, which encourages collagen growth, resulting in young and supple skin.